 Photo credit: alforque on Flickr

 Update: It’s important to note that this refers to the net installed cost.
 In other words, the installed cost dropped because residential solar customers were now getting an uncapped federal tax credit.
-We wrote in this 2009 report about the … Read More
+We wrote in this 2009 report about the perverse problems created by the $2,000 cap on the federal residential solar tax credit.
+The uncapping … Read More